rimrock-systems/.github/profile/README.md

 # Rimrock Systems

 ## Active Code Repos
-These repos are still under jrjones and need to be moved to [rimrock-systesms](https://github.com/rimrock-systems), but for now these are the canonical locations.
+These repos are still under [jrjones](https://github.com/jrjones) and need to be moved to [rimrock-systems](https://github.com/rimrock-systems), but for now these are the canonical locations.

  - [WiFiMaster.app](https://github.com/jrjones/WiFiMaster.app)
  - [WiFiMaster.app Web Site](https://github.com/jrjones/appPages-WFA)